icerockartic/xs-react-table/README.md

   </a>
 </p>

-> A simple react table.
+> A small, simple and headless UI react table.
+It's up to you to define the shape, attributes, eventlisteners, styles, ... of every single element of your table.

 ## Installation